-Paul Niehaus is an Assistant Professor in the Department of Economics
+Paul Niehaus is an Associate Professor in the Department of Economics

 at UC San Diego as well as a Faculty Research Fellow at the National Bureau of Economic Research